pestphp/docs/arch-testing.md

 <a name="expect-toUseNothing"></a>
 ### `toUseNothing()`

-If you want to indicate that particular layers or classes should not have any dependencies, you can utilize the `toUseNothing` method.
+If you want to indicate that particular namespaces or classes should not have any dependencies, you can utilize the `toUseNothing()` method.

 ```php
 test('value objects')